rsato1007/meal-planner-cli/DEVELOPMENT.md

 - Refactoring type assertions if possible.
 - Refactoring show command to return strings instead for easier testing.
 - Also building more tests to ensure strong coverage.
+- Refactoring our show meals command for slightly better UI.
+- Also refactoring remove to use our newly built functions.
+- Review README for anything else I might have missed here.

 # Bugs
 - We'll keep track of bugs here.